 So much so, that I feel compelled to share the principles that I’ve learned.

 My hope is that these principles will ring true to wrestlers who need them the most.

 My other hope is to bring homage to a sport that when all the accounting is complete has given to me more than I gave to it.

 And in return, it gave me everything that I am.

 I am a wrestler.

 I’ve lived for 6 years on the mat.

 “Wrestling Rules For Life” are the principles that have been so valuable to me.

-Wrestling Rules for Life will be released on Monday, June 17th.
+Wrestling Rules for Life is expected to be released August 2019

 Please allow for printing and mailing time for delivery.